UPDATED: APRIL 27, 2023 | 2 MIN READ

 How Long Am I Required To Keep an SR-22 On File?

 You will not have to keep an SR-22 on file forever.
 Typically, SR-22s are required between one and five years.
-How long you will have to, however, varies from state to state and depends on the type of offense.
+However, how long you will have to varies from state to state and depends on the type of offense.

 Minimum SR-22 filing length by state

 Each state has laws for filing an SR-22, including set time drivers must maintain a certificate and insurance.
-The table below tells if an SR-22 is required in the state and how long you have to keep one.
+The table below tells if an SR-22 is required in the state and how long you must keep one.

 |State||Is an SR-22 Required?||Minimum SR-22 Filing Period|